krupeshrved/krupeshrved.github.io/index.markdown

   __Manager, Management Associate at Mastercard, Mumbai, India__ `Apr 21 - Present`
   - Currently part of Mastercard's MAP Program - an 18 month Global Leadership Program with three rotations of 6 months across different functions of the business
-  - Rotation One: Part of Market Delivery Team, South Asia (IMK) to help deliver and implement the delivery of both Core & Digital Products to 39 Issuers in the South Asia Region
+  - Rotation One (Mumbai): Consulted ~10 issuers in South Asia to improve their authorization approval rates, managed delivery and execution of core and digital products for ~55 Banks
-  - Rotation Two: Worked with the Finance Center of Excellence Team on strategic initiatives such as automation of deal tracking as well as project management for the team's expansion
+  - Rotation Two (Mumbai): Lead the automation of deal tracking for business development finance team as well as strategize expansion plan of India Finance Center from 65 FTEs to 125 FTEs
-  - Rotation Three: International rotation in Dubai, leading Mastercard's Buy Now Pay Later (BNPL) Program for UAE/KSA Launch as well as devising GTM Strategy for expansion into newer markets
+  - Rotation Three (Dubai): International rotation, leading Mastercard's Buy Now Pay Later (BNPL) Program for UAE/KSA Launch as well as devising GTM Strategy for expansion into 10 new markets in MEA

   __ASIC Design Engineer at Apple, Munich, Germany__ `Nov 19 - Mar 20`
   - Influenced Apple's wireless strategy and product roadmap by designing cutting-edge features for the next-generation of 5G consumer products (iPhone/Apple Watch)